fredcamaral/mcp-alfarrabio/README.md

 ## 🎯 What Does This Do?

-**MCP Memory** transforms your AI assistant into a smart companion that:
+**Lerian MCP Memory** transforms your AI assistant into a smart companion that:

 - **📚 Remembers Everything**: Stores conversations and contexts across sessions
 - **🔍 Smart Search**: AI-powered similarity search through your history